RootForgeSystem/RootForge/README.md

-# RootForge
+# RootForge System

-Open-source modular plant system engineered for healthy roots and optimized for FDM 3D printing.
+> Engineering better roots.

+🚧 Project currently in research and concept phase.

+More coming soon.